jeka-dev/protobuf-plugin/README.md

 After adding the import, make sure to update your IDE's classpath.

 Make a method to run the protobuf compiler.
+You can run this method as a jerkar task to compile `.proto` files after you've edited them.

 ```java
 public void protobuf() {